What are Direct Thermal Labels?

 - Reduction in physical inventory

-While direct thermal labels offer many advantages, there are some things you should keep in mind when using them.
+While direct thermal labels offer many advantages, there are some things you should keep in mind when using direct thermal labels.
 Direct thermal labels are not ideal if the label must remain legible for a long period of time, or will be exposed to harsh environments (rain, sun, etc).
 Direct thermal materials are very sensitive to light, heat, and heavy contact.
 This makes them very susceptible to fading, especially in the long term.
-If you are looking to print a label that needs to last a long time, you should be considering thermal transfer printing processes.
+If you are looking to print a label that needs to last a long time, you should be considering thermal transfer printing processes as your label type.

 “If I could reach through the computer and give you a huge hug and a kiss, I would!
 Ha, ha, ha.
 Thank you for always being so amazing to work with.”